Curriculum Guide · Courses

 This course examines the disclosure requirements under the Securities Act of 1933 and the Securities Exchange Act of 1934 and related regulations.
 Disclosure requirements will be examined in the context of registered offerings as well as exempt offerings.
 The duty to disclose, the concept of materiality, the principles of integrated disclosure and the line item disclosure requirements of SEC regulations will be discussed.
 The regulatory treatment of forward looking disclosures, selective disclosure and disclosure of non-GAAP information also will be addressed.
 Topics will include special disclosure issues arising in connection with IPOs, periodic reporting and proxy solicitations.
 Regulatory developments and SEC practice and procedures will be covered, along with practice tips.
 Although the applicable regulatory framework will be reviewed, prior completion of a securities regulation course is necessary.

 Prerequisite: Securities Regulation.

 DISTANCE STUDENTS REGISTER FOR CRN#: 13629.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
 All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.